 The Move Safe Brisbane program has delivered a range of pedestrian safety outcomes including speed reductions, scramble crossings, community information sessions and safety reviews.

-Five new green bridges
+New green bridges

 Council’s Transport Plan also highlights the need to explore a linked network of strategically located green bridges to enable residents and workers to replace car-based trips with public and active transport options.